mds-main/SF-LWC-SummarizationAPI/README.md

     - **GCFetchInteractionSummary**: Makes async callout to `/api/v2/conversations/{id}/summaries` to fetch Copilot data and map to Salesforce fields with intelligent retry logic and timing

 * **Intelligent Retry & Timing Logic**: The `GCFetchInteractionSummary` class implements sophisticated retry logic to ensure complete data retrieval:
-    - **Initial Delay**: 1-second wait before the first API call to allow Genesys Cloud time to fully populate session summaries (2 seconds for VoiceCall records)
+    - **Initial Delay**: 2-second wait before the first API call to allow Genesys Cloud time to fully populate session summaries (2 seconds for VoiceCall records)
-    - **Inter-Retry Delay**: 1-second wait between retry attempts (up to 3 total attempts) - 2 seconds for VoiceCall records
+    - **Inter-Retry Delay**: 2-second wait between retry attempts (up to 10 total attempts for both Experience and VoiceCall records)
     - **404 Error Handling**: Automatically retries when receiving "No summaries found in DB for this hashkey" errors
     - **Participants Validation**: Only accepts session summaries that include a non-empty `participants` array, ensuring we get the complete, latest interaction data
     - **Last Non-Empty Selection**: Always selects the last (most recent) non-empty session summary with participants, not the first one